 - eat a well balanced diet, with tasty meals that are simple to prepare

-Find more about my 3 month 1:1 Gut Reset programme
+Find more about my 3 month 1:1 Gut Reset programme.

-What is sorbitol?
-And how much can eat?
-Are you feeling overwhelmed by the complexities of managing your Irritable Bowel Syndrome (IBS) through the low FODMAP diet?
+What are high GOS foods?
+And how does this prebiotic affect people with IBS?
+Are you feeling overwhelmed by the complexities of managing your Irritable Bowel Syndrome (IBS) through diet?
 If so, you're not alone.
-In this blog post, we'll unravel the intricacies of sorbitol, a high FODMAP...
+In this blog post, I'll explain this type of...

 Hi I have IBS have burning feeling in my stomach and pain in my right abdomen been to my local GP got tablets but they haven’t done me any good.
 What can you recommend please.